House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Core Construction

 The middle of the vinyl is usually made from stone polymer, wood-plastic, or rigid vinyl.
-All of these cores have a list of pros and cons.
-Which one you choose depends mainly on your budget, as well as what sort of characteristics you’re looking for.
+The one you choose depends mainly on your budget and the characteristics you’re looking for.

-• Stone polymerthis is the cheapest and most common core.
+• Stone polymerThis is the cheapest and most common core.
 It is made of crushed limestone and is mixed with plastic polymers.
 It creates a relatively thin but very dense core.
-It is pretty resistant to usual wear-and-tear.
-Usually, this is most commonly used in commercial buildings, but it can also be used in residences.
+It is pretty resistant to wear and tear.
+Usually, it is used in commercial buildings but can also be used in residences.

-• Wood-plastic core — this is made out of wood dust or bamboo, which is then mixed with polymers.
+• Wood-plastic core — This is made out of wood dust or bamboo, which is then mixed with polymers.
 It is pliable and thicker than most other options.
-For that reason, it is a softer flooring, but it is prone to dents and damage.
-Usually, this sort of flooring has the easy-to-install “click” edges.
-It doesn’t necessarily need glue for this reason, though you can glue it down if you choose.
-This sort of flooring usually includes an attached pad and is used in residential settings.
+Therefore, it is a softer flooring prone to dents and damage.
+Usually, it has the easy-to-install “click” edges.
+It doesn’t necessarily need glue, but you can glue it down.
+It usually includes an attached pad and is used in residential settings.

-• Solid vinyl cores — this is a relatively new type of vinyl flooring.
-It is entirely made of vinyl, making it practically water-proof.
-Most of it, it is interlocking and installed similarly to wood-plastic core vinyl.
+• Solid vinyl cores — This is a relatively new type of vinyl flooring.
+It is entirely made of vinyl, making it practically waterproof.
+Most is interlocking and installed similarly to wood-plastic core vinyl.
 You can glue it down if you need to for whatever reason.
 The pad is often attached as well.

 The Pad

 All vinyl flooring needs a pad that goes on the bottom.
 Often, flooring designed for residential use comes with a pad on it.
-Typically, if it doesn’t, you will need to purchase a pad separately.
-This will usually cost less than $0.30 per square foot of flooring, but it can depend on the material.
+If it doesn’t, you will need to purchase a pad separately.
+This usually costs less than $0.30 per square foot of flooring, but it can depend on the material.

 laminate floor underlayer padding